marcopelosi/starter-academic/content/authors/admin/index.md

 #- Visitors
 ---

-I am a PhD Candidate in Finance at the London School of Economics.
-I am interested in Household and Corporate Finance.
+I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics.
+I work in the DG Economics, Statistics, and Research.
+I am interested in Corporate and Household Finance.

-You can find my CV [here](files/cv.pdf).
+You can find my CV [here](files/CV_Dec2020.pdf).